Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 The most common bones affected by this disease are skull and facial bones, thighbone, shinbone, pelvic bones, ribs, and upper arm bone.

 In most people, only one bone is affected (monostotic fibrous dysplasia).
-Approximately 20 to 30 percent of cases are polyostotic, which means it involves multiple bones.
+Approximately 20 to 30 percent of cases are polyostotic, which means fibrous dysplasia affects multiple bones.

 Fibrous dysplasia is established early in life, and though it does not spread beyond the original scope of affected bones, it is irreversible.